 About the founder:

-Based in New York City, Kate Moran is a multi-medium artist and producer with extensive and varied industry experience.
-A filmmaker, director, writer, editor, classically trained actor, and comedian, Moran has worked on over 50 projects for stage and screen in the last 10 years.
+Based in New York City, Kate Moran is a multi-medium artist with extensive and varied industry experience with a focus on uplifting marginalized voices and stories rarely told.
+A filmmaker, director, writer, editor, classically trained actor, and comedian, Moran has worked on countless projects for stage and screen in the last 15 years.
 After graduating with a BFA in Drama from NYU Tisch School of the Arts, Moran has worked extensively in production, casting, talent representation, and arts education.

-In addition, Moran is a freelance producer, director, editor, writer, and career coach under her company k.mo.productions, as well as currently working for RYOT studio in NYC as a producer/editor.
+Throughout all of her work and volunteering, Moran believes in truly intersectional, authentic storytelling and meaningful activism.
+Currently, Moran is a freelance producer, director, editor, writer, and career coach under her company k.mo.productions, as well as currently working full-time for RYOT studio in NYC as a producer/editor, creating authentic storytelling via branded content for publishers like Yahoo and In The Know.
 She is also in development for a new pilot, feature film, and novel.

-Kate spends what spare time she has volunteering, painting, cooking, and feeding her addiction to Sriracha hot sauce and Netflix.
+Moran spends what spare time she has volunteering, painting, cooking, and feeding her addiction to cooking Korean food, watching adult dark comedy animation, and trying to keep her plants alive.